trolit/trolit/README.md

 <div align="center">
 <img width="100%" src="https://www.codewars.com/users/trolit/badges/small"/>

-IT passionate from choice, focused on software development since the end of 2017.
-"Music-holic", team player, war drama and thrillers fan who puts help and idea sharing at the first spot.
-If you need help or want to say
-<strong>hello</strong>(or share music), just add me at Discord :)

-My long-term dream?
-Gather people with same attitude to realize each other's ideas at GitHub.

 Some of my favourite tracks :}
 Hans Zimmer: <a href="https://youtu.be/sKFLpfv4hSY?list=PLCrKXyV2OjXiChtGSzLIQ4RHKvlzEdjnC">King Arthur</a>, <a href="https://youtu.be/f2omHyq6Lrg?list=PLCrKXyV2OjXiChtGSzLIQ4RHKvlzEdjnC">Last Samurai</a>
 Trevor Jones: <a href="https://youtu.be/ygNuRpwZqRU?list=PLCrKXyV2OjXiChtGSzLIQ4RHKvlzEdjnC">The Last of the Mohicans</a>